cloudposse/bastion/README.md

 | `DUO_AUTOPUSH`    |  Automatically send a push notification             | yes      |
 | `DUO_PROMPTS`     |  How many times to prompt for MFA                   | 1        |

 ##### Google Authenticator Settings

-Google Authenticator is a free & open source MFA solution.
-It's less secure than Duo because tokens are stored on the server under each user account.

 | ENV               |      Description                                    |  Default              |
 |-------------------|:----------------------------------------------------|:---------------------:|
 | `MFA_PROVIDER`    |  Enable the Google Authenticator provider           | google-authenticator  |

 ##### Enforcer Settings